 The speakers will be onsite for Q&A

-This is a ‘must attend’ event for all which are interested in SCADA/OT Security!
+This is a ‘must attend’ event for all security professionals!
 We are confident that the relationships you develop here will prove to be crucial to your continuing success.

 With the registration for this event you accept, that SIGS may use the data entered for its own purposes and may share it for use with its event partners and event sponsors of this platform.
 In addition, we share the contacts as well with the community itself.